OriolAndres/news_risk/README.md

 We report coefficient estimates and p-values right below.

+First we see that increases in the uncertainty index correlate with increases in volatility.
+An increase of 1 standard deviation in the EPU increases daily volatility by 0.67 percent points (std of EPU is 67 and log(1.67)*1.31 = 0.67).
+Coefficient is not significant.

+Then we see that increases in the

 Daily volatility | (1) | (2) | (3) | (4)
 --- | :---: | :---: | :---: | :---: